Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Experiments for the Stability Theorem

 \section{Experiments for the Stability Theorem}

-In this section, we present experiments that demonstrate our new stability theorem for GW distance in~\autoref{sec:stability}.
+In this section, we present experiments that demonstrate our new stability theorem for GW distance in Appendix~\ref{sec:stability-details}.
 First, we create a scalar field $f$ using a mixture of Gaussian functions.
 Second, we introduce different levels of noise $\iota$ to the scalar field, $f_{\iota}$.
 In particular, we add noise sampled uniformly from $\iota \in \{1\%, 2\%, \dots, 10\%\}$ of the range of $f$, see~\autoref{fig:stability-perturbations}.
 For each instance of $\iota$, we generate $20$ random scalar fields.

 We now compute the GW distance between the original scalar field $f$ and the noisy scalar fields $f_{\iota}$.
-We use SP and LCA strategies for encoding edge information and uniform strategy for encoding the node information (so that the probability distribution over the vertex set is always \textit{balanced}).
+We use the shortest path and lowest common ancestor strategies for encoding edge information and uniform strategy for encoding the node information (so that the probability distribution over the vertex set is always \textit{balanced}).

-As stated in~\autoref{thm:stability-main}, when the probability distribution over the vertex set is \textit{balanced}, the upper bound for the GW distance using LCA strategy is $\frac{1}{2} |V|^{2/q} \|f - g\|_{L^q(p)}$; referred to as the \emph{loose bound}.
+As stated in~\autoref{thm:stability-main}, when the probability distribution over the vertex set is \textit{balanced}, the upper bound for the GW distance using lowest common ancestor strategy is $\frac{1}{2} |V|^{2/q} \|f - g\|_{L^q(p)}$; referred to as the \emph{loose bound}.
 Furthermore, if the probability distribution on the node is uniform, there is a tighter upper bound of $\frac{1}{2} |V|^{1/q} \|f - g\|_{L^q(p)}$; referred to as the \emph{tight bound}.

 Our experimental results are shown in \autoref{fig:stability-statistics}.
-In (a), we compute the GW distance between $f$ and $f_{\iota}$ across varying $\iota$ using the LCA strategy.
+In (a), we compute the GW distance between $f$ and $f_{\iota}$ across varying $\iota$ using the lowest common ancestor strategy.
 For each fixed $\iota$, we compute the GW distances across $20$ instances and plot the corresponding box plot.
 We also plot the box plots associated with the tight and the loose bound, respectively.
 The line plots connect the mean values of these box plots.
 As shown in (a) and the zoomed-in view (b), the average GW distance (in blue) is upper bounded by the tight bound (in red), which is then upper bounded by the loose round (in yellow); thus validating~\autoref{thm:stability-main}.

-On the other hand, as shown in~\autoref{fig:stability-statistics}(c), using the SP strategy, the bound for the GW distance $\left(|V|^{2/q} + 2\right) \|f - g\|_{L^q(p)}$ is consistently higher than the GW distance itself in all our experiments; thus validating Corollary~\ref{cor:stability}.
+On the other hand, as shown in~\autoref{fig:stability-statistics}(c), using the shortest path strategy, the bound for the GW distance $\left(|V|^{2/q} + 2\right) \|f - g\|_{L^q(p)}$ is consistently higher than the GW distance itself in all our experiments; thus validating Corollary~\ref{cor:stability}.